How To Install Cloudera NiFi MCP Server

 Running a Parameterized Test

-{"process_group_id": "root"}). - Run: Click “Call Tool” to see the list of processors in that group.
+process_group_idyou got in the previous step. - Run: Click “Run Tool” to see the list of processors in that group.

 Test with MCP Inspector in Write Mode